Playground (company)

 Playground For All, Inc. is an American sexual wellness company headquartered in San Francisco Bay Area, California.
-Founded in May 2022 by Catherine Magee, Sandy Vukovic, and Christina Aguilera, it manufactures vegan personal lubricants whose products became the first in its category with Food and Drugs Administration (FDA) approval.
+Founded in May 2022 by Catherine Magee, Sandy Vukovic, and Christina Aguilera.

 History

 Playground For All, Inc. was founded in May 2022 by Catherine Magee, Sandy Vukovic, and Christina Aguilera.
 Headquartered in San Francisco Bay Area, California, it manufactures personal lubricants with plant-based ingredients, as well incorporate skin care elements to its composition.
 Aiming to bring Playground to sexual wellness market, it received participation from executives and founders of digitally native consumer brands in both San Francisco and New York City, including Jennife Goldfarb—chairman of the board of Ipsy—which initially served as business advisor.
 In September 2022, Emily Morse became chief sexologist at the company's Sex and Wellness Council to "encourage women to embrace sexual health as an essential part of their overall wellness".

 In March 2023, Aguilera was announced as chief brand advisor (CBA) to "champion the brand's mission to create an open dialogue around sexual wellness".
 In an interview with Rolling Stone, she stated about the company and her work as CBA: "I continue to encourage women to feel empowered while owning every aspect of themselves, and to treat sexual wellness as part of a regular self-care routine [...]
 I'm thrilled to be part of a woman-owned business, and building a brand where women can recognize a product that is speaking to them".
 Magee and Vukovic eventually completed the team as chief executive officer (CEO) and chief product officer (CPO), respectively.